About

 A naturally and impressive evolution

-I myself was really impressed by the evolutionary developments of Maria.
-I really admired the way Maria carried out her tasks in an extraordinary way.
-Apart from her initial tasks, Maria asked the customers for the bill, took the orders with the credit card terminal, etc. These tasks just came naturally to Maria once she became totally comfortable with her previous tasks.
-She received a lot of help as well as affection and welcome from all of her co-workers.
-Especially from the Head Chef, with whom she had a closer relationship.
-Her head chef helped her a lot, including some more critical comments that made her improve and do her job better.
-In Maria’s words, the role of her co-workers was ‘impressive’.
-I was flattered when María herself expressed the incredible treatment that she had received from my team and from me.
-As a result of sharing work and experiences, she had generated very strong emotional bonds.
+“I was really impressed by Maria’s personal growth.
+I admired the way she carried out her tasks, which she did in an extraordinary way.
+As well as her initial duties, she asked customers for the bill and took orders using the credit card terminal.
+Once she became totally comfortable with her previous tasks, these tasks just came naturally to her.
+She received a lot of help, affection and a warm welcome from all her co-workers.
+In particular, she had a close relationship with the Head Chef.
+He helped her a lot, including providing some more critical comments that helped her improve and do her job better.
+Maria said that her co-workers’ role was ‘impressive’.
+I was flattered when Maria herself expressed how well she had been treated by my team and me.
+By sharing work and experiences, she had formed very strong emotional bonds.”

 A perfect combination

-I would like to emphasize the role of Lourdes’ work as a service provider in the Down Foundation.
-When starting our cooperation and setting up the vacancy, Lourdes made a detailed analysis of the job, the physical space, the noise, the number of people, etc. These were all parameters that influenced the choice of the profiles offered to me.
-And, she knows the strengths and weaknesses of her job seekers, which makes it easy for her to match them with the most appropriate jobs and companies.
-She worked closely together with me, as I am responsible for my staff.
-I experienced the combination of her knowledge of her job seekers, combined with her thorough analysis of the work tasks and my wishes about the needed competencies and characteristics for the different tasks as very positive and professional.
+“I would like to emphasise the important role Lourdes plays as a service provider at the Down Foundation.
+When we started working together and setting up the vacancy, Lourdes conducted a thorough analysis of the job, the physical space, noise levels, number of people, and so on.
+All of these factors influenced the selection of candidates offered to me.
+She also knows the strengths and weaknesses of her job seekers, which enables her to match them with the most appropriate jobs and companies.
+She worked closely with me as I am responsible for my staff.
+I found her knowledge of her job seekers combined with her thorough analysis of the work tasks and my requirements for the necessary competencies and characteristics of the different roles very positive and professional.”

 Best investment ever

-For me, this was the best investment since everyone wins.
-The question of ‘how can we highlight people with disabilities working in the restaurant’ was answered naturally and without advertising.
-The publicity was, in fact, word of mouth, which contributed to the idea that my restaurant was ‘a different restaurant’.
-In the end, it was the best advertising approach, putting value on people by creating work and, as a consequence, creating a community.
-The philosophy of hiring people with disabilities attracted many customers on a regular basis and meant a very strong form of customer loyalty.
-As a result of this, television channels and other media approached me to learn about my experience.
-Most important for me, though, is the creation of a good work environment where there is a lot of warmth and affection.
-In short, all of this ‘humanizes’ the company.
+“For me, this was the best investment, as it benefits everyone.
+The question of how we could highlight the fact that people with disabilities worked in the restaurant was answered naturally, without the need for advertising.
+The publicity came from word of mouth, which reinforced the idea that my restaurant was ‘different’.
+Ultimately, this approach was the best form of advertising, as it valued people by providing employment and consequently creating a community.
+Hiring people with disabilities attracted many regular customers and fostered a strong sense of customer loyalty.
+As a result, television channels and other media outlets approached me to learn about my experience.
+However, what matters most to me is creating a good work environment where there is a lot of warmth and affection.
+In short, all of this ‘humanises’ the company.
 It encourages me to launch new projects.
-And I advise my fellow restaurant owners to just try it too.
+I would advise my fellow restaurant owners to give it a try, too.”

 Skip to content